ARM-software/tracetooltests/README.md

 be used to validate tools like tracers. vkAssertImageTRACETOOLTEST(VkDevice device, VkImage image) planned.

-VK_TRACETOOLTEST_object_property - defines a new command void vkGetDeviceTracingObjectPropertyTRACETOOLTEST(VkDevice device, VkObjectType objectType, uint64_t objectHandle, VkTracingObjectPropertyTRACETOOLTEST valueType) which can request layer internal information from the layer supporting this extension. 'valueType' can be one of the following enums prefixed with VK_TRACING_OBJECT_PROPERTY_:
+VK_TRACETOOLTEST_layer_object_property - defines a new command void vkGetLayerObjectPropertyTRACETOOLTEST(VkInstance instance, VkObjectType objectType, uint64_t objectHandle, VkLayerObjectPropertyTRACETOOLTEST valueType) which can request layer internal information from the layer supporting this extension.
-* ALLOCATIONS_COUNT_TRACETOOLTEST - number of current GPU memory allocations
-* UPDATES_COUNT_TRACETOOLTEST - number of memory tracking updates done
-* UPDATES_BYTES_TRACETOOLTEST - number of bytes done in memory tracking updates
-* BACKING_DEVICEMEMORY_TRACETOOLTEST - the vulkan device memory of an image or buffer

 VK_TRACETOOLTEST_benchmarking - defines a structure that can be "fetched" from vkGetPhysicalDeviceFeatures2() and "returned" to vkCreateDevice() to negotiate the details of